 Q. What is AWS Microservice Extractor for .NET?

-AWS Microservice Extractor for .NET simplifies the process of refactoring applications into independent services.
+AWS Microservice Extractor for .NET simplifies the process of re-architecting applications into independent services.
 Modernize and transform your applications with an assistive tool that analyzes source code and runtime metrics to create a visual representation of your application and its dependencies.
 Microservice Extractor for .NET delivers a holistic visualization of applications, assists in code refactoring and extraction of the codebase into separate code projects that teams can develop, build, and operate independently to improve agility, uptime, and scalability.

 Q. Who should use AWS Microservice Extractor for .NET?